dblock/gmail-toggle/CONTRIBUTING.md

 It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
 Hang on there!

+## Releasing

+1. Create a new release/tag in GitHub (e.g., `v1.0.0`).
+2. The [.github/workflows/release.yml](.github/workflows/release.yaml) workflow will automatically build the project, create a zip package, and upload the zip file to the release.
+3. The [.github/workflows/post-release.yml](.github/workflows/post-release.yaml) workflow will open a pull request to increment the version.

 ## Thank You

 Please do know that we really appreciate and value your time and work.
 We love you, really.